JimLynchCodes/Titanium-Lambda/README.md

 ## Handling Args
 There are a few different ways one can invoke a Lambda function, and each of them have their own way of passing in arguments, or input paramters, to your function.
 Titanium Lambda aims to make this easy on you, the developer, by boiling all these input sources into one variables, `args`, that contains the object of data passed that would be expect.

-(ie. query paramters for a GET request, erquest body for POST, lambda console test event object).
+(ie. query paramters for a GET request, request body for POST, lambda console test event object).

 ## Easy DevOps AWS CodePipeline

 <img src="./images/aws-code-pipeline.png" width="650" />

-When you make a project with AWS Codestar is automtaically sets up CodePipeline which is a configurable, flexible build, test, and deploy pipeline to which one can add or remove any number of steps.
+When you make a project with AWS Codestar, it automatically sets up CodePipeline which is a configurable, flexible build, test, and deploy pipeline to which one can add or remove any number of steps.
 I think my ideal pipeline steps would look something like this.

-- Run pre-commit hook (lint, unit tests, integration tests, smoke tests)
+- Run pre-commit hook (lint, unit tests, integration tests, smoke tests).
 - Commit code to the git repository.
 - Push code to git repository.
 - Code gets automatically picked up by AWS CodePipeline build server.
 - Runs pre-build tests (lint, unit tests, integration tests, smoke tests).
-- Generate JsDcoc.
+- Generate JsDoc.
 - Build project (using buildspec.yml file in project root).
-- Deploy to dev environment
+- Deploy to dev environment.
 - Run load tests against dev environment (optional).
 - Run e2e tests against live dev environment.
-- manually approve deployment from Dev to prod
+- Manually approve deployment from Dev to prod.
-- deploy to prod
+- Deploy to prod.

 ## Unit Tests

 The unit tests are meant to test functions in isolation, mocking basically all dependencies.
-The Unit tests make heavy use of stubs and spies from the sinon.js library to ensure of one little "unit" of code at a time.
+The unit tests make heavy use of stubs and spies from the sinon.js library to ensure one little "unit" of code at a time.

 If you don't have mocha installed globally, please do that first: